dionno/apidocs/source/includes/_expenses.md

 | id        | Unique identifier of the expense. |

 <aside class="notice">
-Use 'include' to embed additional details in the response.
+  Use 'includes' to embed additional details in the response.
 </aside>

 ## List all expenses